Samir0x20/writeups/KashiCTF-2025/Game 1 - Untitled Game 100/README.md

 ## Solution

-I used cheat engine to check the game's memory and used the *Find* option.
+I used cheat engine to check the game's memory and used the *Search* option.

 ![alt text](image.png)